sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/have_a_screen.rst

 **Step 8**

-If you run Raspberry Pi for the first time, the application of “Welcome to Raspberry Pi”  pops up and guides you to perform the initial setup.
+If you run Raspberry Pi for the first time, the application of \"Welcome to Raspberry Pi\"  pops up and guides you to perform the initial setup.

 .. image:: media/image57.png
    :alt: IMG_262